hgarrereyn/SBVA/README.md

 * `-o`: specify output file (default is stdout)
 * `-p`: if specified, save a DRAT proof of the transformation to this file
 * `-t`: if specified, the BVA algorithm will exit after this many seconds and the semi-reduced formula will be returned
+* `-s`: if specified, limits the number of replacements / new auxiliary variables
 * `-v`: enable verbose logging

 Examples: